Leaving your dog toys laying on the floor without a proper cleaning is a surefire way to let all those dirt, grime, bacteria, and other germs thrive.

 3.Take two tsp. of bleach and mix it with one-gallon cool water then soak the toys in the diluted solution for about two minutes.

 4. After two minutes, remove the toys wearing gloves.
-Air dry the toys with a towel.
-Make sure the toys are already full dry before giving them back to your dog to prevent your canine from ingesting the bleach residue.
+Air-dry the toys with a towel.
+Make sure the toys are already fully dry before giving them back to your dog to prevent your canine from ingesting the bleach residue.

 How to Clean Dog Toys with Baking Soda